 If you're looking for the perfect way to celebrate the holidays in style, look no further than this Meyer Lemon French 75.
 This timeless cocktail is sure to add sparkle and elegance to any gathering.

-Its invigorating blend of sparkling champagne, fresh lemon juice, and fragrant gin will delight your eyes and taste buds!
+This invigorating blend of sparkling champagne, fresh lemon juice, and fragrant gin will delight you!
 But why not add a festive twist by replacing traditional lemons with zesty Meyer lemons for an extra layer of flavor?
 You'll love this delicious Meyer Lemon French 75 - it's a wonderfully festive holiday drink!

 I couldn't resist trying Meyer lemon, which is in season, mixed with delicious Empress 1908 Gin.
 The traditional lemon juice in this classic cocktail is replaced with fresh Meyer Lemon juice.
 So I bring you this Meyer Lemon Empress 75!

-The butterfly pea blossom imparts subtle earthy notes and an all-natural indigo hue; with citrus in this cocktail, Empress 1908 transforms from vivid indigo blue to a delicate soft lavender.
+The butterfly pea blossom in Empress 1908 Gin imparts subtle earthy notes and an all-natural indigo hue; with citrus in this cocktail, Empress 1908 transforms from vivid indigo blue to a delicate soft lavender.
 Empress 1908 is all-natural and gluten-free.

 What is a French 75?